Please Read How You Can Help Keep the Encyclopedia Free

 (15) All cats that chase mice are cats.

-(Note that we idealize to non-ambiguity, all occurrences of the same spelt words having the same reference.)
+(Throughout this discussion, by “substitution” we shall mean uniform substitution of one presumably univocal expression for another in all its occurrences in a sentence.)
 But what about the others of set II?
 Substituting “cats” for “doctors” and “mice” for “ophthalmologists” in

 (7) All ophthalmologists are doctors.

 (16) All mice are cats.

 which is patently false, as would many such substitutions render the rest of the examples of II.
 (6) is a patent logical truth; its truth depends only upon the semantic values of its logical particles.
 But the truth of (7)-(10) depends upon analyticities of the further non-logical terms.
 How are we to capture these?

 Here Frege appealed to the notion of definition, or—presuming that definitions preserve “meaning” (see §3.2ff below)—synonymy: the non-logical analytic truths are those that can be converted to (strict) logical truths by substitution of definitions for defined terms, or synonyms for synonyms.
 Since “mice” is not synonymous with “ophthalmologist”, (16) is not a substitution of the required sort.
 We need, instead, a substitution of the definition of “ophthalmologist”, i.e., “doctor that specializes on eyes”, which would convert (7) into our earlier purely logical truth:

 (6) All doctors that specialize on eyes are doctors.

 Of course, these notions of definition, meaning and synonymy would themselves need to clarified, But they were thought to be sufficiently obvious notions, whose clarification didn't seem particularly urgent until Quine raised serious questions about them much later (see §3.6ff below).